X2Cscope/X2Cscope_blinky_dsPIC33CK_LVMC.X/readme.md

 ![Open Button](doc/Connect_X2Cscope.png)

-6. Use the data views.
+6. Use the Watch and Scope data views (available on the Data Views tab).

 ## Hardware